apache/dolphinscheduler/docs/docs/en/architecture/load-balance.md

 ### Preheating

-Consider JIT optimization, worker runs at low power for a period of time after startup, so that it can gradually reach its optimal state, a process we call preheating.
+Consider JIT optimization, worker runs at low power for a period of time after startup, so that it can gradually reach its optimal state, a workflow we call preheating.
 If you are interested, you can read some articles about JIT.

 So the worker gradually reaches its maximum weight with time after starts up ( by default ten minutes, there is no configuration about the pre-heating duration, it's recommend to submit a PR if have needs to change the duration).